2024 attack on the Israeli embassy in Belgrade

 An attack on the Israeli embassy in Belgrade, the capital of Serbia, took place on 29 June 2024.
-It was carried out by Miloš Žujović, a supporter of the Islamic State. Žujović, a convert to Islam, wounded a Serbian gendarme with a crossbow who returned fire and killed him.
+It was carried out by Miloš Žujović, a supporter of the Islamic State. Žujović, a convert to Islam, wounded a Serbian gendarme with a crossbow.
+The gendarme returned fire and killed him.

 Attack

 The Israeli embassy in Belgrade is located in the wealthy Dedinje neighborhood.
-According to interior minister Ivica Dačić, the attacker had approached a small building near the embassy around 11:00, asking about a museum.
-The attacker had then opened the door to the small building and fired a crossbow, wounding the Serbian gendarme who was guarding the embassy in the neck.
-The officer returned fire and killed the assailant.
+According to interior minister Ivica Dačić, the attacker approached a small building near the embassy around 11:00, asking about a museum.
+The attacker then opened the door to the small building and fired a crossbow at a Serbian gendarme guarding the embassy, wounding him in the neck.
+The officer returned fire, killing the assailant.